Simon-Xu-Lan/coding-notes/python/deploy/heroku.md

 pip freeze > requirements.txt
 ```

-7. Init repo, add to repo. commit to repo
+7. Init repo if , add to repo. commit to repo

 ```
 git Init